singlerecord/symmetrical-enigma/README.md

 ## Your single data store.
-singlerecord is the last link in the data security challenge it solves security, by making you part of the equation it solves accountability, by making singlerecord developers responsible for mistakes it solves spam: you no longer share your most important pieces of data;
+singlerecord is the last link in the data security challenge it solves security, by making you part of the equation it solves accountability, by making everyone part of the solution it solves spam: you no longer share your most important pieces of data;
-you share single use pointers to that data it solves the worst case scenario for data updates: say you and your friend change your phone on the same day, you both no longer have access to the previous phone, so from your new
+you share single use pointers (it is like a cheap burner phone) to that data it solves the worst case scenario for data updates: say you and your friend change your phone on the same day, you both no longer have access to the previous phone, so from your new